scaleoutsystems/fedn/examples/mnist-pytorch/README.rst

 -----------------------------

 This is an example FEDn Project based on the classic hand-written text recognition dataset MNIST.
-The example is intented as a minimalistic quickstart.
+The example is intented as a minimalistic quickstart to learn how to use FEDn.

-   **Note: We recommend that all new users start by following the Quickstart Tutorial: https://fedn.readthedocs.io/en/stable/quickstart.html**
+   **Note: We recommend that all new users start by taking the Quickstart Tutorial: https://fedn.readthedocs.io/en/stable/quickstart.html**

 Prerequisites
 -------------